srobo/runbook/docs/programme/livestream/matches.md

 [In-match commentary](../../competition/matches/commentating.md) is usually provided by separate commentators to those handling commentary between matches, to give them a break.

 The in-match commentators will likely start introducing a match at 20 seconds.
-For the finals, this may be increased to 30 seconds or a minute.
+For the finals, this will be increased to a minute to allow for longer introductions.
+When transitioning to hosts, it's better to transition a few seconds early rather than late.
+This might result in a few seconds of dead air, but ensures everything the commentators say is broadcast.